 FF&E

-Either the contractor or owner may initiate a construction claim seeking payment, an extension, or other adjustment from the contract.
+Either the contractor or owner may initiate a construction claim seeking payment, an extension, or other adjustments from the contract.
 Claims must be submitted in writing with supporting documentation 21 days from the event.

 The interior designer's responsibility is to review the claim and make a final decision about the claim.
-But the designer's ruling is legally subject to mediation, arbitration and litigation.
+But the designer's ruling is legally subject to mediation, arbitration, and litigation.

 Application for payment details:

-- Include value of any materials purchased and stored but not yet used on the job site
+- Include the value of any materials purchased and stored but not yet used on the job site

 - Once approved by the designer, a 10% retainer is withheld until the completion of the entire project

-Project closeout
+Project Closeout

 Project closeout originates with the contractor by notifying the interior designer in writing.
 Along with this, the contractor submits a list of items to be fixed or completed before final payment.
 This list goes by several different names: punch list, snag list, and deficiency list.